LaunchAcademy/jquery-clinic/README.md

 #### Welcome to jQuery
+The lightweight JavaScript library that uses delightful, intuitive syntax to allow us to intereact with the DOM more easily

 Everything you can do in jQuery is written with regular ([sometimes jokingly called "vanilla"](http://vanilla-js.com/))

 [jQuery API documentation](http://api.jquery.com/).